gisercode/Supplemential-Material/README.md

 # Supplementary Material for "A Survey on Tensor-Based Spatiotemporal Data Imputation: Knowledge Engineering Perspectives and Modeling Strategies"

-This document summarizes the supplemental material provided in "Supplemental Material.pdf."
+This document summarizes the supplementary material provided in "Supplemental Material.pdf."
 This repository contains the supplemental material for the survey paper titled "A Survey on Tensor-Based Spatiotemporal Data Imputation: Knowledge Engineering Perspectives and Modeling Strategies."

-## I. Applications, Resources, and Decision Guideline
+## Applications, Resources, and Decision Guideline

 This section discusses the applications of tensor decomposition-based methods for spatiotemporal data imputation, the available resources (datasets and code), and a guideline for selecting the appropriate method.